 On the first day of winter…there is bound to be some wonderful gifts from nature.
 One of the best gifts we can give our kids is a connection to the natural world.
 This isn’t easy to do in cities.
-In his book “Last Child in the Woods” Richard Louv writes that our children are at risk of developing a Nature Deficit Disorder.
-To celebrate the season, spend some time outside with your child.
+In his book “Last Child in the Woods” Richard Louv writes that our children are at … Continue reading Readiness for Kindergarten – Gift of Nature→

 Q. What did the pumpkin need for his boo-boo?
 Q. A pumpkin patch.
 For most families Saturdays have a different feel than the other days of the week.
 They often have time to squeeze in a special event or activity.
 Given the season, what could be more fun than visiting a pumpkin patch?
 Children are … Continue reading Readiness for Kindergarten – Pumpkin Patch→